YutongJ/YutongJ.github.io/_pages/teaching.md

 - BIOS 745R - Biostatistical Consulting (PhD core course): 10 students.

-## Graduate Teaching Assistant at Emory
+## Mentoring at Emory

+- Mentored an undergraduate student on summer research, 2019.

+- Mentored a Master student on thesis project, 2019 – 2021.